 As part of an academic medical center, we are at the forefront of new ways to diagnose PAD and other vascular diseases.
 This includes diagnostic CT angiography and a non-invasive vascular ultrasound lab where certified technologists conduct tests to assess blood flow and locate blockage in blood vessels.
 Learn more about diagnosing PAD.

 Our team of nationally recognized physician experts in vascular surgery, vascular medicine, cardiology and interventional radiology works together to provide a full range of treatment choices for PAD.
 Medical College of Wisconsin physicians offer many more specialized treatment options that are not readily available elsewhere.
 Our treatments are based on the latest research, including minimally invasive endovascular and surgical options, for the best possible outcomes.

 Dedicated, Full-Time Vascular Surgery Experts

-Our program is strengthened by the full-time focus on the care of patients by our physicians, including vascular medicine specialists, vascular surgeons and the vascular and interventional radiologists.
-The vascular team collaborates with cardiologists, cardiac surgeons and other specialists for a multidisciplinary approach.
+Our program is strengthened by the full-time focus on the care of patients by our physicians.
+The vascular team is truly collaborative and offers a comprehensive multidisciplinary approach.
 Meet our highly skilled vascular disease team.